danthp4/comp0034_flask_db/README.md

 2. Open `app/__init__.py` and add a line to populate data in the database after the database tables have been created i.e. after `db.create_all()`.
 Do you remember where to place `import populate_db from populate_db`?
 3. Run the Flask app using `run.py`

-### Exercise 2: Create a page that displays all courses and the teacher
+### Exercise 2: Create a page that displays all courses and the teacher for each course
 1. Create a Jinja2 template.
 You can create your own or use `courses.html` in the templates folder.
 2. Add a route to `main/routes.py`.
 The route should:
-    - creates a variable which is the result of a database query of all courses
+    - create a variable whose value is the result of a database query of all courses
-    - passes the variable to the courses template to be rendered
+    - pass the variable to the courses template to be rendered

    e.g.
     ```python